rcslab/aurora-bench/README.md

  * A C++0x compiler: mutilate benchmark

-Once these dependencies are installed our setup script will handle the fetching and compiling of the various benchmarks.
+Once these dependencies are installed our setup script will handle the fetching and compiling of the various benchmarks on the client  (given that SSH keys are properly configured).

 More information on these benchmarks can be found in their specific
 repositories: